opf/openproject/docs/faq/README.md

 ### How can I migrate from Community Edition or Enterprise on-premises to Enterprise cloud?

 We will need a [backup](../system-admin-guide/backup) of your OpenProject Installation which we will restore to your new Enterprise cloud.
 Please calculate with a downtime of approximately 60 minutes in regular cases.
-We generally Please contact us to plan the migration and get more instructions.
+Please contact us to plan the migration and get more instructions.

 ### How can I migrate from Enterprise cloud to Enterprise on-premises?